Public library services for Canadians with print disabilities

 Prize

-Who is eligible to apply for the Awards?
+Who is eligible to apply for the award?

-• The applicant must have offered the TD Summer Reading Club program, in its local branch, for a minimum of six weeks during the previous summer and have clearly identified the TD Summer Reading Club in all of its promotional and programming materials as outlined in the detailed brand guidelines on the website.
+• clearly identified the TD Summer Reading Club in all promotional and programming materials, as outlined in the detailed brand guidelines

-• The applicant must be prepared to promote its TD Summer Reading Club program and share its success strategies through workshops and/or on the program website.
+• is prepared to promote your TD Summer Reading Club program and share your strategies

 How to apply

-1. Complete the TD Summer Reading Club Accessibility Award Application form.
+Complete the TD Summer Reading Club Accessibility Award Application form by October 2, 2024.

-2. Include essential supporting documentation to substantiate your application.
-The documentation should effectively describe your program and can include videos, photographs, letters, statistics, news articles, copies of website pages, newsletters, promotional materials, or other appropriate materials.
+Optional: send supporting documentation to members@celalibrary.ca.
+This could include videos, photographs, letters, statistics, news articles, website pages, newsletters, promotional materials or other appropriate materials that effectively describe your program.

 Evaluation criteria for the CELA Accessibility Award

-2. made staff, volunteers and summer students aware of resources to offer equitable library services.
+2. Made staff, volunteers and summer students aware of accessible resources to offer equitable library services.

-4. gave children access to and promoted accessible materials (e.g. audio books, ebooks, braille) of various genres and formats and at different reading levels that were geared to their interests, abilities and experiences.
+3. Promoted and gave children access to accessible materials (e.g., audiobooks, e-books, braille) of various genres, formats and reading levels that were geared to their interests, abilities and experiences.

-5. developed innovative outreach strategies to include the print disabled community, and to invite various groups of children or community groups (learning disability associations, CNIB, etc.) in the age groups targeted by the library branch.
+4. Developed innovative outreach strategies to include the disabled community and engaged with various groups of children or community groups (Learning Disability Associations, CNIB, etc.) in your targeted age groups.

 Selection committee

-CELA invites library staff, parents, or professionals working with children with print disabilities to join the selection committee.
+CELA invites library staff, parents or professionals working with children with disabilities to join the selection committee.
 Contact members@celalibrary.ca for more information.

 FAQ